Sir David, you might be a national treasure, but that shouldn't stop us from holding you accountable.

 Climate Problem: Negligible Governments and Businesses

 Despite 97% of climate scientists speaking so urgently to the issues we are currently and will continue to face, you would think that governments and businesses would buck up and start taking action.
 But no, unfortunately, David, the majority have sat idle and done the bare minimum.
-It's only in the last few years that a select few banks, universities, and governments have taken action against climate change.
+It's only in the last few years that a select few banks, universities, and governments have acted against climate change.

 In fact, we've seen many governments choose to bail out fossil fuel companies during the COVID-19 pandemic, despite knowing the damage they cause the climate.